Khairy-808/task-manager-bash/README.md

 ## ✨ Overview

-**Mini Task Manager** is a fully interactive command-line application written in pure Bash.
+**Task Manager** is a fully interactive command-line application written in pure Bash.

 It demonstrates real-world Linux scripting concepts including: